avavavsf/PID-Control-on-Simulated-Vehicle/README.md

 ## 1. Describe the effect each of the P, I, D components had in your implementation.

-The P component provides a steering angle response that is proportional to the cross-track error (CTE).
-When a value of 0.1 is used for the P coefficient, it can be seen that the car responds to the CTE by swaying to the left or right.
-This response on its own overshoots the desired behaviour and results in larger and larger oscillations.
+The P component provides a steering angle that is proportional to the cross-track error (CTE).
+High P component coeffient results in large change in output and leads to unstable system.
+Using P component alone will cause overshooting problem, and results in larger and larger oscillations.

-The D component provides an additional response that is proportional to the change in the value of the cross-track error.
-When a value of 3 is chosen for the D coefficient, it can be seen that the oscillations are no longer increasing and the car stays within the limits of the track.
+The D component changes the steering angle proportional to the change of the CTE.
+It can cancel the overshoting probleblem when a proper D component cofficient value is chosen.

-The I component provides an additional response that is proportional to the integrated value of the cross-track error.
-When a value of 0.01 is used, the bias of the steering is overcome and the car no longer has less of a preference to veer right.
+The I component changes the steering angle proportional to the integrated value of the CTE.
+It can compensate the small bias that the P component can not handle.

 ## 2. Describe how the final hyperparameters were chosen.